 Geographers are investigators.
 They explore the world around them by asking questions about what they see.
 These questions begin an investigation that requires them to collect and analyse information and to communicate what they have discovered.
 To complete an investigation they need a set of skills such as drawing maps and cross-sections, surveying, sketching and presenting information.
-To complete a full geographic inquiry there are five sets of skills.
+Five sets of skills are used to complete a full geographical inquiry.
 These are listed in Source GT.11.

-To become a better geographer you should try to learn new skills as you continue to practice, use and develop the skills you have already learnt.
+To become a better geographer you should try to learn new skills as you continue to practice, use and develop the skills you have already learned.
 It might help you to think of each of these skills as individual tools in your toolkit.
 For some geographical inquiries, you may only need to use one tool; for others, you may need to use many.
 As you develop each new skill you will have gained another important tool in explaining the natural processes and human activities that shape our amazing planet.